 Popular Employer Salaries for Health Coach

-Well-known firms with a reputation for hiring numerous Health Coachs include Humana, Inc., American Specialty Health (ASH), Aetna, Inc., Omada Health, and Healthways, Inc. Cigna Corporation offers the highest compensation with a median salary of $62K.
+Humana, Inc., Aetna, Inc., Omada Health, Healthways, Inc., and Cigna Corporation are all popular places to work.
+The biggest paychecks can be found at Cigna Corporation — the median salary there is $62K.
 UnitedHealth Group, Aetna, Inc., and Healthways, Inc. also offer top salaries for Health Coachs.
-Workers at these firms can expect to earn about $55K, $51K, and $43K, respectively.
+Workers at these firms can expect to earn about $54K, $51K, and $43K, respectively.

 Popular Skills for Health Coach

-Health Coachs generally report applying a varied skill set to their work.
-Most notably, skills in Counseling, Motivational Interviewing, Oral / Verbal Communication, and Health and Wellness are correlated to pay that is above average, with boosts between 4 percent and 13 percent.
+Overall, survey participants reported applying a fair number of skills to their work.
+Most notably, skills in Counseling, Motivational Interviewing, Oral / Verbal Communication, and Health and Wellness are correlated to pay that is above average.
 Those listing Nutrition Support as a skill should be prepared for drastically lower pay. personal training and Workplace Health also typically command lower compensation.
-Most people skilled in Health and Wellness are similarly competent in Motivational Interviewing.
+It is often found that people who know Health and Wellness are also skilled in Motivational Interviewing.

 Pay by Experience Level for Health Coach